 This wicker tray brings both texture and functionality.
 It will hold a stack of pretty books along with decorative objects and necessary items like your TV remote.
 Plus, the gray stripes add a little more interest than just a simple wicker tray.

 Hearth & Hand™ with Magnolia 16″ Round Wood and Wire Tray

 If you’re thinking about dividing your coffee table into quadrants, then this would look great balanced on the other side with a rounded vase full of fresh flowers.
 I think I’ve found the ideal home for my coasters and a scented candle.

-The harvest spice scent will heighten that fall feeling and make any guest feel immediately at home.
+The salted honey scent will heighten that fall feeling and make any guest feel immediately at home.

 We’re taking a note from Peddicord’s book and adding pretty branches to our coffee table for that just foraged from nature look.
 They’d also look great in an interesting vase or just laid across the table on their own.